papermana/material-new-tab-page/README.md

 * ~~Prerender some parts of the UI to give the user the subjective feeling of a snappier response.~~ Done using a background page.
 * ~~Make some `require`s asynchronous.~~ Done for the main bundle but maybe could be used in other parts, e.g. only loading dialogs on demand.
 * ?

+### Geolocation
+Due to [a bug in chrome](https://bugs.chromium.org/p/chromium/issues/detail?id=278555) it is currently impossible to request `geolocation` as an optional permission.
+This might get solved later.